Kris Engskov

-Early life
+Early life and education

 An Arkansas native from Berryville, Engskov had a childhood encounter with Clinton during a campaign visit to his home town in the 1970s.
-Engskov graduated from the University of Arkansas at Fayetteville with a B.A. in Public Administration.
+Engskov graduated from the University of Arkansas with a Bachelor of Arts degree in public administration.

 Career

 Engskov started his career at the White House working for the travel office in 1993 shortly after the White House travel office controversy erupted; his work in keeping travel for White House correspondents flowing smoothly during the transition was praised by a Washington Times reporter, who wrote that Engskov "stood out, clearing travel plan hurdles with his dry humor and confidence," as when he stepped in to convince the Air Force not to block takeoff of a charter flight whose pilot had no money to pay for fuel at Andrews Air Force Base.
 He then worked as an assistant press secretary for about two years, during which Clinton once made an April Fools' Day announcement of Engskov to replace an injured Mike McCurry:

 Still hobbled from his knee surgery, Clinton deadpanned that McCurry had "made a fool of himself" by falling down and hurting his knee.
 "So until we can bring him back to full health, Chris[sic] Engskov is going to do the daily briefing today, and he will be my press secretary during Mike's absence," Clinton said.
 Engskov, 25, is an Arkansas native who works in the press office.
 "I thought we ought to have a presidential secretary who doesn't have an accent," Clinton quipped.
 Engskov became the president's body man in December 1997.